swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

   * Moved the discussion of macro-introduced names from the freestanding macros proposal here.
   * Added a carve-out to allow a `$` prefix on names generated from macros, allowing them to match the behavior of property wrappers.
   * Revisited the design around the ordering of macro expansions, forcing them to be independent.
+  * Require accessor macros to return accessors that make stored properties into computed properties.
 * Originally pitched as "declaration macros"; attached macros were separated into their own proposal after the initial discussion.

 ## Future directions